 A French drain, also called a land drain, is made up of a ditch filled with stones or gravel.
 The ditch directs water away from an undesirable area, such as the base of your house to keep those vulnerable areas dry.
-French drains can be a simple and useful way to redirect water on a property, as long as they are angled from high to low ground.
+French drains can be a simple and useful way to redirect water on a property, as long as they're angled from high to low ground.
 However, French drains also have a number of disadvantages to consider to avoid problems.

 Difficulty of Installation

 French drains installed inside the home to reduce flooding require a sump pump to operate correctly.
-This pump moves the water outside and into the drain.
+The sump pump moves the water outside and into the drain.
 Unfortunately, a pump adds to the cost of installation, and many lower-end pumps have a short lifespan.
 Pumps installed without a battery backup will not function during a power outage, which often leaves you vulnerable in a storm when the risks of flooding are higher..

 In areas with poorly draining soils, draining water from a French drain into the traditional dry well may cause problems.
 When the soil becomes saturated, the well fills with water, sending flow back up the French drain and into the home or original problem area.
 In these cases, it may be necessary to direct the drain into street storm drains or another area.
 Many homeowners choose to tie their French drains into a downspout, but as the house settles over the years, this method may cease to work, causing water to flow back into the home.